TamaraJoniec/tech-and-beyond/public/content/blog/javascript-event-listeners.md

 ## Best Practices

 1. **Use event delegation** for handling events on multiple similar elements.
-2. **Remove event listeners** when they're no longer needed, especially if you’re removing elements.
+2. **Remove event listeners** when they're no longer needed, especially if you're removing elements.
 3. **Avoid expensive operations** in frequently triggered events (like `scroll`, `resize`, or `mousemove`).
 4. **Throttle or debounce** performance-heavy event handlers.
 5. **Use passive event listeners** for touch and wheel events to improve scrolling performance.